LG Electronics seeks fresh smartphone start in China with G3 launch

 SEOUL LG Electronics Inc will on Monday begin selling its latest flagship smartphone in China, a market where it has struggled to make a dent and that has become increasingly tough for makers of high-end handsets other than Apple Inc.

-Eager to capitalise on strong early reception for its G3, the company on Friday said it will sell the device through online shopping site JD.com, China's second-biggest e-commerce company by market share, at 3,999 yuan (386 pounds).
+Eager to capitalize on strong early reception for its G3, the company on Friday said it will sell the device through online shopping site JD.com, China's second-biggest e-commerce company by market share, at 3,999 yuan ($650).

 LG ranked fifth in global smartphone sales in the second quarter, according to IDC, but does not crack top 10 lists in China, the world's biggest smartphone market.